Teukolsky master equation and Painlev\'e transcendents: numerics and extremal limit: Results for generic

 where the value $\eta_0$ is given in terms of $\vec{\theta}_{\mathrm{Rad}}$ and $\sigma$ by the quantization condition \eqref{eq:quantizationV}.
 By substituting the expansion of the angular eigenvalue \eqref{eq:angulareigenvalue}, the system \eqref{eq:radialsystemeqn} can be seen as transcendental equations determining $M\omega$ and $\sigma$.
 By the procedure outlined in Sec. \ref{sec:evaluation}, these equations can be solved numerically.
 We are going to restrict ourselves to the fundamental mode throughout.

 The implementation of the $\tau$-function was done in \href{http://julialang.org}{Julia} language using \href{https://github.com/JeffreySarnoff/ArbNumerics.jl}{ArbNumerics}, a port of the \href{https://arblib.org/index.html}{Arb} C language library for arbitrary-precision ball arithmetic, with $192$-digit accuracy.
 The determinant in \eqref{eq:fredholmV} was truncated at $N_f=36$, and the angular eigenvalue was computed the continuous fraction method \eqref{eq:contfrac}, capped at $N_c=64$ convergents.
 The roots of the transcendental equations \eqref{eq:radialsystemeqn} were found using a simple Newton method.
 In Fig. \ref{fig:s-2l2m0}, we compare the results with those using the continued fraction method \cite{Berti:2005ys,Berti:2009kk} for $s=-2$ and $\ell=2$.
-In all light modes studied, there was good agreement with the modes studied and the literature.
+In all light modes studied, there was excellent agreement with the modes studied and the literature.

 The theorem on the Painlevé property of the isomonodromic $\tau$-functions, of which $\tau_V$ is an example, assures that the roots sought for in \eqref{eq:radialsystemeqn} are isolated \cite{Miwa:1981aa} away from the essential singularity at $t_0=0$.
 Near that point, there is an accumulation of roots, which complicates the numerical analysis in the extremal limit.
 In addition, the equations \eqref{eq:radialsystemeqn} are satisfied by any mode, be it fundamental, excited or even non-normalizable.
 In order to make sure we are following the right root, an initial guess based on the results in the \href{https://pages.jh.edu/eberti2/ringdown/}{literature} is made at reasonable values of $a/M$ and then the root is followed by small variations of the $a/M$ factor.
-The difference between the roots found in the literature are shown in Fig. \ref{fig:difference}, with the trend that the difference becomes smaller as one approaches the extremal limit.
-We will see below in more detail the dependence of frequencies as $r_-\rightarrow r_+$.
+The difference between the roots found in the literature are shown in Fig. \ref{fig:difference}, with excellent agreement throughout, and the discrepancies increasing as one approaches the extremal limit, where one expects the method based solely on the continued fraction expansion of the accessory parameter to fail.
+We will see below in more detail the dependence of frequencies as $r_-\rightarrow r_+$, where the continuous fraction method of the literature is not valid.